midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 would be a powerful check if only 1 or 2 public keys (sets) perform all setup transactions on Cardano.

-Actually, it seems that _all_ (?) the contracts in use should refer to the same governance.
+Actually, it seems that _all upgradeable_ contracts in use should refer to the same governance.
 Thus, the check if they are configured to refer to the same governance contract/policy id is the desired one.